elizabeth-c-chen/elizabeth-c-chen/README.md

 i studied applied math (a.b.) and data science (sc.m.) at brown university.

-i love all things data and enjoy running, cycling, knitting, and listening to music in my free time, among other things. i'm passionate about finding ways to blend coding with my other interests and many of my projects are inspired by my desire to add new features to existing apps and tools.
+i love all things data and enjoy running, cycling, knitting, and listening to music in my free time, among other things. i'm a huge transit nerd and interned at the MBTA during grad school. i'm passionate about finding ways to blend coding with my other interests and many of my projects are inspired by my desire to add new features to existing apps and tools.

 always down to collab and meet new folks, [hit me up](mailto:hi@elizabethchen.dev) if you'd be interested in working together on something cool!